remy/pm-refurb/README.md

 # Refurb tool for Pokémon Mini

 I wrote this tool because I've started acquiring faulty Pokémon Mini consoles and having a way to quickly test all the inputs are working is useful.
+This also tests that the EEPROM can be read (and therefore written to) and the rumble works.

 ## The UI